ACommonUser/Fraud-detection/README.md

-# Fraud-detection
+# Transaction-fraud-detection
-Some ideas and sum-ups
+Some ideas and sum-ups from Kaggle competition.